paulross/cpip/docs/doc_src/tutorial/PpLexer.rst

 As examples there are a couple of reference implementations in :file:`cpip.core.IncludeHandler`:

-* ``CppIncludeStdOs`` - An implementation that behaves as most developers think the ``#include`` mechanism works.
+* :py:class:`cpip.core.IncludeHandler.CppIncludeStdOs` - An implementation that behaves as most developers think the ``#include`` mechanism works.
-* ``CppIncludeStringIO`` - An implementation that recovers content from a dictionary of in-memory files.
+* :py:class:`cpip.core.IncludeHandler.CppIncludeStringIO` - An implementation that recovers content from a dictionary of in-memory files.
 This is used a lot within CPIP for unit testing.

 Pre-includes
 ------------